Azzalure, 10 Speywood units/0.05 ml, powder for solution for injection

 Reconstitution should be performed in accordance with good practice rules, particularly in the respect of asepsis.

-The accurate measurement of 0.63ml can be achieved using 1ml insulin type syringes.
-These are graduated to 1 ml in 0.1 ml and 0.01 ml increments.
+The accurate measurement of 0.63ml can be achieved using 1ml syringes, graduated in 0.1 ml and 0.01 ml increments.

 RECOMMENDATIONS FOR THE DISPOSAL OF CONTAMINATED MATERIALS